mattbellis/PHYS-3330/raw-content/lab1-raw.md

 The lab notebook will play an essential role in this course.
 You will use your notebook for keeping records of many things including:

--   Answering lab-prep questions from the lab guide
+-   Answering prelab questions from the lab guide

 -   Answering in-lab questions